anshumann548/GGWP/README.md

    ```
 4. Set the path to your ChromeDriver in the `DriverFactory.java` file.

+## Important Note
+- The inclusion of `config.properties` under the `src/main/resources` folder is mandatory for this script to work.
+- Each time the tests are run, new credentials are required because using an already registered email will be considered a failed test scenario.

 ## Usage
 - To run the tests, you can use the following command:
   ```bash